Priscus (gladiator): Discussion

-Gladiatorial fights did not always end with death of a participant.
+Gladiatorial fights did not always end with the death of a participant.
 A gladiator could raise a finger or surrender his weapon to the opponent to signal his willingness to concede defeat.
-And imposition of "missio" would require that the conceding gladiator return to continued fight training.
+And the imposition of "missio" would require that the conceding gladiator return to continued fight training.
 Missio was initiated following the spirit of the attendees with a reprieve from the match ending in a death.
 The fighters could initiate ending of the match requesting that the match be declared a draw as supported by the crowds.
 Gladiatorial surrender was not common since it was held in disdain.

 Role in fiction

 The dramatized documentary by the BBC (2003) about the opening of games at the Colosseum featured the historical Priscus and Verus match.
 In the program, they were at the time both slaves having developed their skills through the gladiatorial process; Priscus from Gaul was born a slave and Verus was born free.
 Verus is predominantly known because of his match with Priscus.